mappist/mappist.github.io/_pages/about.md

 My name is Caleb Winebrenner.

 I'm a [polymath](https://en.wikipedia.org/wiki/Polymath) -- that means I've done several things with a lot of depth.
-There's a few things I'm especially passionate about, which I'll talk about here.
+Two of my big passions are telling stories and making maps.
+My work in one area is informed by my work in the other, and when I can I love to explore the overlap between the two.

 ## Storytelling